Naereen/web-sphinx/tutogit.en.rst

 ~~~~~~~~~~~~~
 « *Git is a decentralized* `version control <https://en.wikipedia.org/wiki/Version_control_software>`_ *software.
 This is free software created by Linus Torvalds, Linux kernel copyright and distributed under the terms of the GNU General Public License Version 2.* »

 « *Git is designed to be efficient in speed and ensure the integrity of data stored, sent or received.
-Completely free and since 2005, it quickly became the most popular version control system for software development.* »
+Completely free and open-source since 2005, it quickly became the most popular version control system for software development.* »

 What's the point?
 ~~~~~~~~~~~~~~~~~